selectel/terraform-provider-selectel/website/docs/d/cloudbackup_plan_v2.html.markdown

 # selectel\_cloudbackup\_plan\_v2

-Provides a list of backup plans for Selectel Scheduled Backups.
-For more information about backup plans, see the [official Selectel documentation](https://docs.selectel.ru/cloud-servers/backups/create-backup/#configure-scheduled-backups).
+Provides a list of backup plans for Selectel Backups in the Cloud.
+For more information about backup plans, see the [official Selectel documentation](https://docs.selectel.ru/en/cloud-servers/backups/about-backups/).

 ## Example Usage